AMC Gremlin: 1970

 The Gremlin debuted in April 1970 with AMC's 199 CID I6, a seven main bearing design which produced 128 hp as standard equipment, with AMC's 232 CID I6 - producing 145 hp - as an option.
-AMC said the Gremlin offered "the best gas mileage of any production car made in America".
+American Motors claimed the Gremlin offered "the best gas mileage of any production car made in America".
 According to the auto editors of Consumer Guide, it had "an unusually long option list for the era" so owners could have luxury and conveniences typically found in more expensive cars, and these options "came with a much higher profit margin" for the automaker.

 As the first of the new domestic subcompact cars, "the Gremlin has been the most talked-about car since its introduction."
 Sales for the abbreviated model year were 25,300.

 Popular Science assigned its editor to the equivalent of one year of driving by conducting a 10000 mi cross-country road test of a brand new Gremlin, and reported after driving it "without a single problem is an enviable record" and that "we were all impressed with the quality of this vehicle."
 A nationwide survey based on owners driving their 1970 AMC Gremlins over 1350000 mi conducted by Popular Mechanics concluded that the unique styling attracted many buyers, but economy topped their likes.